Map Making

 There are a couple of things to notice:

-Try not to make too many straight lines.
-In my map, I try to make the outline as “round” as possible without any straight edges.
+• Try not to make too many straight lines.
+In my map, I try to outline “round” as much as possible without any straight edges.

-After that, I'm drawing the the wall corners.
-They are used for making the edges more smoothly.
+After that, I'm drawing the wall corners.
+They are used to make the edges smoother.

 Let's finish the walls.
-For dungeon walls, there are four different tile types that have their edges in four different directions.
-I'm going to use these as tops of the walls.
+For dungeon walls, four different tile types have their edges in four different directions.
+I'm going to use these as the tops of the walls.

 Finally, we fill the rest with the non-edge wall type.